zdravkov/kendo-docs/api/mobile/scrollview.md

  Determines how many data items will be passed to the page template.

+ > **Important:** In order ensure smooth scrolling the **pageSize of the DataSource should be 6 times itemsPerPage amount** or higher.
+For example, if itemsPerPage is set to 4, then the pageSize must be 24 (4*6) or higher.

  **Applicable only in data bound mode.**

 ### page `Number`*(default: 0)*